SuperPWA/super-progressive-web-apps/readme.txt

 == Upgrade Notice ==

+= 1.8 =
+* Tested with WordPress 4.9.6.
+* New Add-On: Apple Touch Icons.
+Set the Application Icon and Splash Screen Icon as Apple Touch Icons for compatibility with iOS devices.
+* Enhancement: Added support for Add to Home Screen prompt for Chrome 68 and beyond.
+* Enhancement: Better add-on activation and deactivation by hooking onto admin_post action.
+* Enhancement: Attempt to generate manifest and service worker automatically on visiting the SuperPWA settings page after adjusting root folder permissions.
+* Enhancement: Generated a .pot file with all strings for translation.
+You can also translate SuperPWA to your language by visiting translate.wordpress.org/projects/wp-plugins/super-progressive-web-apps
+* Bug Fix: Compatibility issues with OneSignal are resolved for single installs.
+* Bug Fix: Updated plugin action links and admin notices with the correct admin menu link.

 = 1.7.1 =
 * Bug Fix: Fix fatal error in PHP versions prior to PHP 5.5.
 "Cant use function return value in write context".